On this page:

 - What are the terms of the scholarship?

 - Are there any exceptions to the rules?

 - If I don't qualify for the Excelsior Scholarship is there another program that might help me?

 - Excelsior Scholarship Program Eligibility Appeal Form: If you were recently notified that, since first enrolling in college, you (a) failed to complete an average of at least 30 combined credits per year applicable to your degree program, (b) failed to have sufficient credits accepted by your transfer college, or (c) failed to be continuously enrolled, you may still be eligible for an Excelsior Scholarship by completing and submitting this appeal form.

 It is a state of New York financial aid program to provide free tuition for students attending either a State University of New York (SUNY) or a City University of New York (CUNY) institution.
 SUNY Empire State College is encouraging its students and prospective students to participate if they are eligible.
 The award is capped at $5,500 a year and can only be used for the cost of tuition.

-The benefits of the program become available with the fall 2017 semester, and require that the student apply and be accepted for the program and meet all program criteria.
-Applications are available on the HESC website beginning Wednesday, June 7 and must be submitted no later than Friday, July 21.
+The benefits of the program became available with the fall 2017 semester, and require that the student apply and be accepted for the program and meet all program criteria.
+Applications are currently not being accepted but should New York State open up the application period again we will update this webpage.

 Students must attend college full time, enrolled for at least 12 credits in the fall semester and 12 credits in the spring semester, with a cumulative 30 credits in a year.
 Students must maintain passing grades in all courses.
 Associate degree candidates must complete all degree requirements in two years and bachelor’s degree candidates must complete in four years.